steven-meehan/sm-blog/source/_drafts/loose-strands.md

 Kyle put a hand out to Robyn, "Can you tell me what happened?"

 "Does it matter!?"
 Jennifer screamed as she tried lashed out at Robyn.
-But Mitchell managed to catch his wife preventing the blow from connecting.
+But Mitchell managed to catch his wife preventing her hand from connecting with Robyn’s face.

 Kyle rested his hand back on Jenifer’s shoulder, "Please I need to talk with everyone if I'm going to figure this out."

 "I'm sorry," Mitchell muttered as he led his wife away from the counter.

-"Please continue," Kyle asked the shaken nanny.
+"Please continue," Kyle prompted the shaken nanny.

 "We came in and placed our order then a redhead with a gun ran into the store and shot up the ceiling."